DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SETUP/CareServices-Parameters.md

 # Care Services Parameters

-The set-up and configuration parameters for Care Services are contained within the Dynamics 365 Care Services parameter form.
+The setup and configuration parameters for Care Services are available in the Dynamics 365 Care Services parameter form.
 Navigate to **Care Services> Setup > Care services parameters**

 ## General
 The General tab of the Care Services Parameters form allows you to configure generic elements of care services business logic.

-### Non care services statement
+### Non-care services statement

-When the "Use customer statement name" parameter is enabled (Yes) in Care Services Parameters, the system will use the value entered in the Customer Statement Name field in customer table when generating the Customer Statement.
+When the "Use customer statement name" parameter is enabled (Yes) in Care Services Parameters, the system will use the value entered in the *Customer Statement Name* field on the customer record when generating Customer Statements.
+This allows clients to have a preferred/personlaised  name displayed, such as Matt Trakker, instead of Mr Matthew C. Trakker.
+This applies to the following statements.
 1. Care services billing statement.
 2. Care services accommodation payment statement.